simon-anthony/sqldev_krb/README.md

   -v               verbose messages
   -D               turn on krb5.debug
+  -x               produce trace (in C:\Users\demo\AppData\Local\Temp\1\krb5_trace.log) -s <salt>        specify the salt to use
+  -f               request salt from KDC
-  -x               produce trace (in C:\Users\demo\AppData\Local\Temp\1\krb5_trace.log) -V               print Java version and exit
+  -V               print Java version and exit options -s and -f only supported with Java >=19
 ```

 ### krb_pkinit